pluvionauts/pluvionauts.github.io/_posts/2023-2-26-fij-cannes-2.md

 I had the opportunity to show and test the latest laser-cut version of the board game in the Off section of the festival.

 ![Festival Picture 2](/assets/images/pics/2023-2-26-fij-cannes/2.jpg)
-*State of the board during an ongoing game.
+*State of the board during an ongoing game at the festival.
 Photo by Suzanne Lapillonne.*

 Playing was so much fun!
 The core mechanics were greatly enjoyed by most players.
 Throwing the dice on the board and moving mountains around with the airship were especially appreciated.